haosulab/ManiSkill2-Learn/README.md

 Updates will be posted here.

 Sep.
+18, 2022: Fixed demonstration / replay loading such that when specifying `num_samples=n` (i.e. limit the number of demos loaded per file to be `n`), it will not open the entire `.h5` file, thus saving memory.

+Sep.
 14, 2022: Added gzip by default when saving `.hdf5` files.

 Sep.
 11, 2022: Added `FrameMiner-MixAction` for point cloud-based manipulation learning from [Frame Mining: a Free Lunch for Learning Robotic Manipulation from 3D Point Clouds](https://openreview.net/forum?id=d-JYso87y6s) (CoRL 2022).